AllStarLink/Allmon3/README.md

 ```

 ## Three-Tier Structure
-Allmon3 is organized around a tierd structure: Asterisk AMI, stats monitor (asl-statmon),
+Allmon3 is organized around a tierd structure: Asterisk AMI, message poller daemons (asl-statmon
-and the website.
-In order to reduce webserver load see in Allmon2 (especially for systems
+and asl-cmdlink), and the web client.
+In order to reduce webserver and Asterisk AMI load experience
-using workers with php-fpm) and on Asterisk AMI calls, one asl-statmon process operates
+in Allmon2 (especially for systems using workers with php-fpm) and on Asterisk AMI calls,
+one asl-statmon and asl-cmdlink process oprates against each Asterisk AMI port as a
-as a [0MQ Messaging Publisher](https://www.zeromq.org/) polling AMI one time and distributing
+[0MQ Messaging Publisher](https://www.zeromq.org/) messaging bus.
+This results in
+polling AMI one time per cycle and distributing the information to many web clients
-the information to many web clients efficiently.
-It also allows for interesting things
+efficiently.
+It also allows for interesting things such as different views and abstractions
-such as different views and abstractions of clusters of Asterisk servers and it permits
+of clusters of Asterisk servers and it permits polling of many nodes running on the same
-polling of many nodes running on the same Asterisk server to be efficient.
+Asterisk server to be efficient.
+This structure results in load reductions against busy
+nodes of up to 91% in real-world testing.

 A generalized architecture is as follows: